The Illuminated Sounds

 Background

-Current portable speaker designs introduce additional limitations.
-Most compact speakers project sound primarily in a single direction, creating acoustic imbalance and forcing users to increase volume to compensate for uneven coverage.
-Headphones, while immersive, position sound directly near the ear canal, amplifying risk when used at high levels.
+while immersive, position sound directly near the ear canal, amplifying risk when used at high levels.
 Studies show a measurable increase in early hearing damage indicators among teenagers and young adults due to prolonged exposure to high-volume audio.

 Market alternatives reveal a structural tradeoff.
 Small speakers prioritize portability but compromise sound depth and spatial immersion.
 Medium-sized speakers improve clarity but lack true multi-directional projection.
 Large home systems achieve superior 3D sound but are immobile and impractical for everyday transport.

-Illuminated Sounds emerges from this gap: a system that combines spatial distribution, modular acoustic layering, and automatic volume stabilization to deliver immersive sound without escalating long-term auditory risk.
+My design Illuminated Sounds emerges from this gap: a system that combines spatial distribution, modular acoustic layering, and automatic volume stabilization to deliver immersive sound without escalating long-term auditory risk.

 Idea + Prototyping

-The prototype stage validates scale and proportion through 1:1 cardboard modeling.
+Then I move onto prototyping stage, wherevalidates scale and proportion through 1:1 cardboard modeling.
 Physical mockups confirm grip comfort, stacking stability, and separable module tolerances.
 Iterative modeling refines height-to-diameter ratio and confirms the feasibility of modular segmentation.
 The tangible prototypes demonstrate that the architecture is manufacturable and ergonomically viable.

 Final Product